web3labs/ink-verifier-server/README.md

 Although it is a far from ideal way to bind the metadata to a given code hash it prevents trivial exploitation by:
 - Verifying that the signature is from the owner account of the code hash.
 - Verifying that the signed message matches the sha256 of the uploaded `metadata.json` + the `code hash` of the uploaded contract bytecode.

+## Web API Documentation

+OpenAPI schemas are automatically generated from the server route schemas.
+If you are running the server locally, you can find the schema at http://0.0.0.0:3001/oas.json.

+For the public instance that we are running, the OpenAPI schema can be found at https://ink-verifier.sirato.xyz/api/oas.json.

+We also serve a Swagger interface at https://ink-verifier.sirato.xyz/api/api-docs/

 ## Technical Notes